felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.42.1 =

 (2019/04/09) Fixed the "aggregateRating field is recommended" and "review field is recommended" warnings from Google for webpages without any ratings or reviews.

-= 1.42.0 =

-(2019/04/06) Added new ClaimReview options in the SSO metabox.
-Moved methods create aggregate offers and single offers to the WpssoSchema class in WPSSO Core v4.27.1.